CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_vnic_template.html.markdown

 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the vNIC template.
+* `net_flow_monitor_sessions`:(Array)
+This complex property has following sub-properties:
+  + `flow_direction`:(string) Direction of the flow to monitor (ingress, egress, or both).* `both` - Both direction for NetFlow monitor.* `rx` - Input direction for NetFlow monitor.* `tx` - Output direction for NetFlow monitor.
+  + `monitor_name`:(string) Name of the NetFlow monitor to use for this vNIC.
+The NetFlow monitor must be pre-configured on the Fabric Interconnects.
+It is configured as part of the NetFlow policy attached to the Fabric Switch Cluster profile.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `organization`:(HashMap) - A reference to a organizationOrganization resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.